ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 ### Add additional rules

-To add additional rules (your own or the third party rules listed above), you must manually place the .NET Framework rules .ddl in a read only Visual Studio folder.
+To add additional rules (your own or the third party rules listed above), you must manually place the .NET Framework rules .dll in a read only Visual Studio folder.

 For your convenience, I have published two NuGet packages with precompiled rule .dll files, that you can download, unzip and manually copy to the correct location.